Used car prices: Leveraging the trend for affordable car financing

 More useful links

-Statista provides statistics on average used car prices in various German cities.
+Statista offers statistics on average used car prices in various German cities.

 Statista provides data on average prices for used and new vehicles in Germany.

-DAT offers an article about purchase prices when buying used cars.
+DAT offers an article on purchase prices when buying a used car.

 DAT provides the DAT report on this page.

-DAT Group offers a summary report of the DAT Report 2025 in PDF format.
+DAT Group offers a short report of the DAT Report 2025 in PDF format.

-Statistisches Bundesamt provides an interactive graphic on prices in the automotive and transport sector.
+Statistisches Bundesamt provides an interactive graphic on prices in the car and transport sector.

 Statista offers the consumer price index for used passenger cars in Germany.